2 Ways to Edit Group Policy Settings in Windows Home Edition

 Policy Plus Group Policy Editor

-It is also possible to enable the Local Security Policy Editor on Windows Home editions if needed.
+As a quick bonus tip, it is also completely possible to enable the separate Local Security Policy Editor on Windows Home editions if you ever need that specific tool as well.

 For additional training resources, check out our online IT training courses.